ulbanata/algo_book/data_structures/queues.md

 end
 ```

 There's a lot going on here!
-Time to break it down.
+Time to break it down. <!-- I like this!
+You should do this for more examples -->

 ```ruby
 class Node